System Quality

 Robust operations.
 Production environments create real-world problems that can be difficult to anticipate or simulate when testing offline with stubs, especially for large distributed systems.
 With ideas like chaos engineering, engineers intentionally inject faults in production systems to evaluate how robust the system is to faults under real-world conditions.
 Chaos engineering focuses particularly on faults within the infrastructure, such as network issues and server outages.
 We will discuss chaos engineering in chapter Testing and Experimenting in Production.

 Monitoring and alerting.
 Finally, monitoring and alerting infrastructure is notoriously difficult to test.
 Incorrect setup of monitoring and alerting infrastructure can let actual problems go undetected for a long time.
-It is technically possible to set up automated tests that check monitoring and alerting code, such as writing test code to first launch the system and monitor, to then inject a problem into the system, and to finally assert that an alert is raised within 5 minutes.
+It is technically possible to set up automated tests that check monitoring and alerting code, such as writing test code to first launch the system and monitor, to then inject a problem into the system, and to finally assert that an alert is raised within five minutes.
 However, setting up such tests for monitoring code can be tedious and somewhat artificial, given that most monitoring infrastructure evaluates logged behavior over a longer period of time in fairly noisy settings.
 Most organizations that are serious about evaluating monitoring and alerting use “fire drills” or “smoke tests” where a problem is intentionally introduced in a production system to observe whether the monitoring system correctly alerts the right people.
 Such fire drills are usually performed manually, carefully injecting problems to not disrupt the actual operation too much.
 For example, testers might feed artificial log data that would indicate a problem into the problem.
 Fire drills need to be scheduled regularly to be effective.

 Summary